Wajahat Ali

 How many books has Wajahat Ali written?

 Wajahat Ali has written 3 books excluding contributions to anthologies.
-1 book in the Play, 1 book in the Non-Fiction Books, 1 book in the I Speak For Myself Series.
+1 book in the Play, 1 Non-Fiction Books, 1 book in the I Speak For Myself Series.